corona-warn-app/cwa-documentation/overview-security.md

 The teams performs further verifications of the implemented security controls by security testing, following the security test plan the teams created.

 ### Static Application Security Testing (SAST)
 Whenever possible, the developers integrate these tools directly into their tool environment and use them daily.
-If this is not possible, the teams sets up daily or weekly runs of the static-code analyzers and feeds the results back to the developers for immediate audit and analysis during the development.
+If this is not possible, the teams set up daily or weekly runs of the static-code analyzers and feeds the results back to the developers for immediate audit and analysis during the development.

  - [cwa-app-android](https://github.com/corona-warn-app/cwa-app-android)
 	 - Checkmarx Static Application Security Testing (CxSAST)